killerbee13/TIS-100-CXX/README.md

 Otherwise, the first argument
-identifies a level by either name or id (for example, `00150` or `SELF-TEST DIAGNOSTIC` both refer to the first level of the main campaign) followed by a path to a TIS-100 source file, followed optionally by the word `random`, which will cause TIS-100-CXX to use a randomly generated test case.
+identifies a level by either name or id (for example, `00150` or `"SELF-TEST DIAGNOSTIC"` both refer to the first level of the main campaign) followed by a path to a TIS-100 source file, followed optionally by the word `random`, which will cause TIS-100-CXX to use a randomly generated test case.
 Otherwise, it will use a hardcoded test case copied from the game.
 In any case,